Rami-Albaroudi/FloydWarshallAlgorithm/README.md

 ```
 python -m venv env
-source env/bin/activate    On macOS/Linux
+source env/bin/activate    # On macOS/Linux
-env\Scripts\activate       On Windows
+env\Scripts\activate       # On Windows
 ```

 #### 3. Install Dependencies

-Whether you are using **Anaconda/Miniconda or venv**, Install the required Python packages from `requirements.txt` as follows:
+Whether you are using **Anaconda/Miniconda or venv**, Install the required Python packages from `requirements.txt` by running:

 ```
 pip install -r requirements.txt